dougschneider/499/proj1/README.txt

 REQUIREMENTS
 ============
-Python requirements listed in requirements.pip.txt Pillow image library is used, and must be compiled with jpg support (requires libjpeg) Requires java (and javac) version 1.7
+Python requirements listed in requirements.pip.txt Pillow image library is used, and must be compiled with jpg support (requires libjpeg8 and libjpeg8-dev).
+Requires java (and javac) version 1.7.

+localsetup.sh will install the dependancies and create a python virtualenv.
+However, we were having trouble installing scipy through pip, so using the system package manager for scipy and numpy is likely easier.

 EXPECTED DATA LABELS